clarke-lab/CHO_cell_AS_analysis/README.md

 Data availability:

 ### Dependancies
+All the programmes must be added to the PATH to run the workflow

-Trimmomatic 0.36 [modify the code to add to path] Cutadpat
+Trimmomatic 0.36
+Cutadpat 1.18
 STAR-2.7.2d
-R 3.5
 DESeq2_1.22.2
 biomaRt_2.38.0
 rMats.3.5.2
+rmats2sashimiplot
-stringtie
+stringtie 2.0.3
-Samtools
+Samtools 1.6
+Python 2.7.12
+R 3.5.2

 ## RNASeq data preprocesssing
 ### Download the data from ENA
 This is a simple way to dowload from ENA, for higher speed download use the